We’re going back to basics with this Classic Chicken Noodle Soup made with homemade chicken broth

 You don’t need me to tell you about the wonderfulness of homemade chicken noodle soup.
 It’s said to cure everything from the common cold to fallen arches.
 All I know is that it’s powerfully good stuff.
 And it’s so easy to make.
-I like to make it with a homemade chicken stock, but you don’t have to do that.
+I like to make it with my homemade chicken stock, but you don’t have to do that.
 As a matter of fact, you could make this soup in less than 30 minutes with leftover chicken and canned, store-bought broth.
 It won’t have the “love factor” that the homemade broth carries, but it will taste pretty good.
-Store bought broths have come a long way in the last few years, but I still like making my own when I have time, so I’m including my recipe for the stock along with the soup.
+Store-bought broths have come a long way in the last few years, but I still like making my own when I have time, so I’m including my recipe for the stock along with the soup.

-As I said, I was using a homemade broth for my soup.
+As I said, I used a homemade broth for my soup.
 This broth was made the day before and stored in the refrigerator overnight.
 See in the photo on the left how all the fat has risen to the top?
 Just take a large spoon and scoop that off.
 Now we’re ready to get going!
 One more note – the dark, rich color of the broth is because I use an unpeeled yellow onion in my stock.
 The peel gives the deep, rich color to the stock.
-After all the native Americans and early settlers used onion peels for yellow dye, so it makes sense that it would color the stock in that way.
+After all, the native Americans and early settlers used onion peels for yellow dye, so it makes sense that it would color the stock in that way.